 The Danish Crown Jewels are on display in the basement of the palace and you can get right up close to them, much more so than the English crown jewels in London.

 One of the most famous European palaces and an iconic London landmark, Buckingham Palace is the official London royal residence and the administrative headquarters of the British monarch.

 Built in 1703 as a townhouse for the Duke of Buckingham, it was acquired by King George in 1761 as a private residence for Queen Charlotte.
 The 19th Century saw a significant expansion of the premises and, in 1837, Buckingham Palace became the official London royal residence when Queen Victoria ascended the throne.

 This royal palace also serves as the backdrop to the Changing of the Guard Ceremony, which takes place at 11 am on Monday, Wednesday, Friday, and Sunday and daily in the summer.

 Do you want to walk in the footsteps of the Royals and Heads of State?
-If so, you can take a look at some of Buck House’s 775 rooms when the Queen takes her summer holiday to Balmoral Castle on a guided tour of the State Rooms.
+If so, you can take a look at some of Buck House’s 775 rooms when the Queen takes her summer holiday to Balmoral Castle on a tour of the State Rooms.